 Routing is the process of sending requests from the API Gateway to a specific API service.
 Route your API by using the same format as in the following petstore example.
-The configuration parameters are explained in Customize configuration parameters on page 320.
+The configuration parameters are explained in Customize configuration parameters.
 Gateway URL format: